A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Proof of

 \section{Proof of \Cref{lem:existence of hitting set}}

 We prove the claim by the probabilistic method.
 Consider a sampling process that determines a set~$ T \subseteq U $ by adding each element of $ U $ to $ T $ independently with probability $ 1 / (2 x) $.
-Let $ E_0 $ denote the event that $ | T | > |U| / x $ and for every $ 1 \leq i \leq k $ let $ E_i $ denote the event that $ T \cap S_i = \emptyset $.
+Let $ E_0 $ denote the event that $ | T | > |U| / x $, and for every $ 1 \leq j \leq k $ let $ E_j $ denote the event that $ T \cap S_j = \emptyset $.
 First, observe that the size of $ T $ is $ |U| / (2 x) $ in expectation.
 By Markov's inequality, we can bound the probability that the size of $ T $ is at most twice the expectation by at least $ 1/2 $ and thus $ \Pr [E_0] = \Pr [|T| > |U| / x] \leq 1/2 $.
-Furthermore, for every $ 1 \leq i \leq k $, the probability that $ S_i $ contains no node of $ T $ is
+Furthermore, for every $ 1 \leq j \leq k $, the probability that $ S_j $ contains no node of $ T $ is

-The set $ T $ fails to have the desired properties of a small hitting set if at least one of the events $ E_i $ occurs.
+The set $ T $ fails to have the desired properties of a small hitting set if at least one of the events $ E_j $ occurs.
 By the union bound we have

-It follows that the sampling process constructed a hitting set $ T $ for $ \cC = \{ S_1, \ldots, S_k \} $ of size at most $ | T | \leq |U| / x $ with non-zero probability.
+It follows that the sampling process constructed a hitting set $ T $ for $ \cC = \{ S_1, \ldots, S_k \} $ of size at most $ | T | \leq |U| / x $ with nonzero probability.
 Therefore a set $ T $ with these properties must really exist.
 This finishes the proof of \Cref{lem:existence of hitting set}.